 Minority business owners aren’t limited to seeking funding from traditional financial institutions.
 There are numerous local, national, non-profit, and for-profit organizations that support unique communities.
 These partners may offer resources that traditional lenders cannot provide.

-Union Bank’s Business Diversity Lending - This organization provides a variety of loan and banking products.
+Diversity Lending provides a variety of loan and banking products.
 Qualified customers can receive up to $2.5 million in funding.
 Union Bank also provides Minority Business Certification assistance through its certification center, a key component to proving a business is minority-owned.

-Accion - This organization focuses on providing inclusive financial services and partnerships.
+Accion is focused on providing inclusive financial services and partnerships.
 Accion helps small businesses around the globe via equity investments, business advising, and partnerships.

 In addition to online small business loans and nonprofit loans, grants are also available to minority business owners.
 Grant programs are a wonderful way to find funding for specific areas of one’s business, and best of all, small business grants do not need to be paid back.